Japan Summer Trip. Day 2: Osaka

 The garden

-The Treasure House kept the paintings, scriptures and other valuable belongings.
+The Treasure House kept the paintings, scriptures, and other valuable belongings.

 Another courtyard surrounded the inner precinct